By Shadow And Act | Shadow and Act August 8, 2014 at 7:45PM

 I think a lot of people presume younger audiences won't enjoy or benefit from documentaries, much less historical documentaries, because they will be turned off by the archival footage in "black in white".
 I hear that all the time!
 It's really a misconception.
 Younger audiences in particular are hungry for films that engage them, inspire them and allow them to take life lessons from the past to help them cope with school and life today.

-Part 2 of our conversation with Laurens Grant is forthcoming, where she breaks down the nuts and bolts of producing documentaries, including the specifics of research, fundraising, and building an effective community engagement campaign.
+Part 2 of our conversation with Laurens Grant is forthcoming, where she breaks down the nuts and bolts of producing documentaries, including the specifics of research and fundraising.